ADHD Medication in Japan: What's Legal, What's Not, and How to Get It

 Adderall Is Illegal in Japan — Full Stop

 Adderall (amphetamine salts) is classified as a stimulant drug (kakuseizai) under Japan's Stimulants Control Act.
 Bringing it into Japan — even with a valid foreign prescription and a doctor's letter — is a criminal offense.
-Customs officials will confiscate it.
-You may be arrested.
-You will almost certainly be detained and deported.
+It can lead to arrest, detention, and deportation.

 This is not a grey area.
 The US Embassy in Tokyo explicitly warns American families that Adderall cannot be imported under any circumstances, personal use exemptions included.
 The severity surprises many families from the US, Canada, Australia, and the UK, where amphetamine-based medications are standard first-line treatments.
 In Japan, amphetamines have been criminalized since the post-WWII era, and the cultural and legal weight behind that prohibition has not softened.

-If your child is currently on any amphetamine-based medication — Adderall, Adderall XR, Dexedrine, Vyvanse in some markets — you need to start a medication transition conversation with your prescribing doctor immediately, well before your departure date.
+If your child is currently on Adderall or another amphetamine-salt medication that is not permitted in Japan, you need to start a medication transition conversation with your prescribing doctor immediately, well before your departure date.

 Concerta (methylphenidate) is a stimulant and is available by prescription.
 Methylphenidate is classified as a psychotropic drug under a separate legal framework from amphetamines, allowing it to be prescribed in Japan.
 It is the most commonly prescribed ADHD stimulant in the country.